idaholab/moose/modules/thermal_hydraulics/doc/content/source/components/FileMeshComponent.md

 - Blocks become `component_name:block_name`, where `component_name` is the name
   of the component and `block_name` is the original block name.
 - Boundaries become `component_name:boundary_name`, where `component_name` is the name
-  of the component and `block_name` is the original boundary name.
+  of the component and `boundary_name` is the original boundary name.

 The parameter [!param](/Components/FileMeshComponent/position) specifies a translation vector $\mathbf{p}$ for the points in the mesh file; the node positions for this component